Memory

 Section titled “Sessions”Sessions are a chronological record of what happened.
 Each session captures: what you worked on, what you accomplished, and what patterns you learned.

-rai memory add-session "S3.5 Auth Module" -t story -o "JWT setup,Middleware,Tests"How Memory Compounds
+rai signal emit-session "S3.5 Auth Module" -t story -o "JWT setup,Middleware,Tests"Pattern Scoring

 Section titled “How Memory Compounds”This is the key insight: memory creates a compounding effect.